 Our Pura Vida in Costa Rica

 You would think that moving to Costa Rica from Alaska would be a no brainer.
 Well, the decision wasn’t that easy for Rene and me.
 After over 22 years in the 49th state, it was our home.
 However, in 1990 a fishing buddy of mine convinced me to go tarpon fishing in Costa Rica.
 First, I wasn’t familiar with tarpon and second, I didn’t even know that Costa Rica was in Central America.
 That trip changed our lives.
-It doesn’t seem possible that Rene and I have lived here at Lake Arenal for 21 years
+It doesn’t seem possible that Rene and I have lived here at Lake Arenal for almost 30 years

 Rene waiting for the big strike.

 Rene with Dozer, Ginger, Buddy, Runt, and Dotty.
 Crouchy and Feisty were abandoned and joined our zoo!